 October 9th, 2010

 I was going to have scrambled eggs for lunch, but got inspired by some chorizo picante (hot) in the fridge, that needed finishing off.
 It reminds me of some great Basque, huevos revueltos I used to eat in a little restaurant in Barcelona (sadly long gone).
-That recipe would differ though, because they use onions, garlic and peppers.
+Their recipe differed, because they used onions, garlic and peppers, without chorizo.

 Huevos revueltos con chorizo recipe: